mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 #### 90 idle - 10 dist

 This surrogate is simply a weighted sum of 90 percent of the Idling Locations surrogate above with 10 percent of the Distribution Centers surrogate.
 In counties or GAIs where neither surrogate has any value, the missing data is filled in with the CalTrans CSTDM linehaul trucking surrogate.
+This surrogate is used for idling emissions from linehaul vehicles.

 This 90/10 split was designed to match the EMFAC2014 assumption that nearly all of the idling done by linehaul trucks happens at places like truck stops.
 Linehaul truckers can, and frequently must, sleep in the cab of their vehicle with the engine running in an idling mode.